Kroc/pling-z80/docs/implementation.md

 ### Strings

 As a string is read in it is appended to the end of the heap like so; again with the 1-byte reserved at the head.
-The opening speech-mark is included as the first character of every token is always included, however the final speech mark is excluded.
+The opening quote-mark is included as the first character of every token is always included, however the final quote-mark is excluded.

     ----+----------------------------------------------------------+
     ... | reserved ¦ " ¦ H ¦ e ¦ l ¦ l ¦ o ¦   ¦ w ¦ o ¦ r ¦ l ¦ d |
     ----+----------------------------------------------------------+

 Strings can be much, much longer than other tokens, so once the entire string has been read in, the first *two* bytes of the string are replaced with the string-length.
-Note how this overwrites the opening speech-mark.
+Note how this overwrites the opening quote-mark.

     ----+-----------------------------------------------------------+
     ... | string-length ¦ H ¦ e ¦ l ¦ l ¦ o ¦   ¦ w ¦ o ¦ r ¦ l ¦ d |